mechmotum/mechmotum.github.io/content/pages/guide.rst

    Reminds the lab if the tidiness level is hampering other's work.
 Dragon Hoard Overseer (Benjamin)
    Maintains a spreadsheet on our GDrive containing the lab inventory, both consumable supplies and significant equipment (< 200 EUR or so).
-Keeps an eye on the borrow sheet and makes sure things are returned.
 Batterij-momma (Christoph)
    Ensures that all batteries are stored safely and that their charge is kept topped up.
 The protector of the lives of all batteries.